brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 This option is mandatory if `warp_enable` is set to `true`.

-See the example below on how to specifie networks (IP/CIDR) in `warp_routes`.
+See the example below on how to specify networks (IP/CIDR) in `warp_routes`.

 ```yaml